 When it comes to information, it is everywhere and it is infinite.
 However, we can’t say the same for intelligence.
 Gathering relevant intelligence for a cybersecurity investigation is a challenging task, especially when operating with limited or no information about the adversary.

-OSINT, which stands for Open Source Intelligence, in simple terms, is any information available from public sources on the Internet or even from physical artifacts such as books, newspapers, or magazines.
+OSINT stands for Open Source Intelligence, which in simple terms refers to any information available from public sources on the Internet or even from physical artifacts such as books, newspapers, or magazines.

 In the context of cybersecurity, we primarily deal with information available on the Internet.
+But, what is open source information?
 Any information that is public, free, and legal falls within the criteria of OSINT.
 Armed with the right information, researchers or investigators can demystify challenging threats and shine a light on the threat actors behind it.

 OSINT, as a concept, is quite straightforward.
-Each one of us performs some daily tasks which are crude examples of OSINT.
+Each one of us performs some daily tasks which are crude OSINT use cases.
 This could include things like searching for specific information on search engines, reading public forums to learn a certain concept, or browsing a job platform to find a vacancy in a certain company.

 However, for a cybersecurity professional, using OSINT is much more than simply making a search query on Google.
 Due to the abundance of user data generated on the internet every second, it is important for security professionals to use the right tools and techniques to get the most out of the information available in the public domain.